pirica/wordtohtml/README.md

 ```

 ## UPDATE NOTES

+Version 2.1.11 - Enhancements and bug fixes - It will now recognise and display Mathematical Equations (using Mathjax).
+Also clears a bug in listing/paragraph numbering and a bug with merged cells in tables.

 Version 2.1.10 - It will now recognise when images are cropped and display the correct cropped image.
 Previously is displayed the full original image.